 Do you have to be pre-qualified to bid on a job in Montana?

 Prequalification is required only for some specialty types of work at this time.
 No other prequalification is required.
 Montana law requires all contractors to register with the Department of Labor & Industry.
 Register before executing a contract on Federal Aid projects.
 Register before submitting a bid on State-funded projects.
 Contact the Department of Labor & Industry at 406-444-7734 for more information.

 How does my company get added to your Contractor List?

 Your company is automatically added to the list when you order plans, specifications or detailed drawings from MDT.
-If you view these items online, call Contract Plans at 406-444-6215 and ask us to add you to the Contractor List.
+If you view these items online, call the Construction Contracting Bureau at 406-444-6215 and ask us to add you to the Contractor List.

 What is my Contractor ID number?

-A 4-digit contractor ID number (vendor number) is assigned to your company by Contract Plans.
+A 4-digit contractor ID number (vendor number) is assigned to your company by the Construction Contracting Bureau.
 It is the number you need to use to submit a bid as a Prime Contractor.
 This number identifies you in our database and is assigned when you order plans.
-If you do not know what your number is, you may get it by contacting Contract Plans.
+If you do not know what your number is, you may get it by contacting the Construction Contracting Bureau.

 How do I find out what projects are being advertised for the current month?

 Why do I get the old month's advertisement sometimes when I try to view the Invitation For Bids?

 From time to time, an old month's advertisement will appear when you try to view the Invitation.
 To pull in the new information with the old invitation on your screen, refresh your view.
 The new information should appear.
 This should bring in the new advertisement for you.